Customer feedback is a tricky beast—we need it to grow our companies and give customers a better experience… but it isn't easy to get.

 Adding in a section at the end to ask how likely the customer is to refer the brand to a friend can encourage them to do just that.

-Product feedback requests are important, but fear of a bad review or poor feedback makes many vendors shy away from even asking.
+Product feedback requests are important, but the fear of poor feedback makes many vendors shy away from even asking.

 Here's the deal: the best time to ask for product feedback is immediately after a customer has bought something from you.
 Asking for feedback early allows you to gather positive reviews for your website and handle any fallout from unhappy customers.